Dragon Games

 DRAGON: A Game About a Dragon

 Where Dragon Game succeeds, however, is in its humor.
-As you can see from the screenshot above, all the artwork was drawn with crayons, and the whole game is filled with funny dialogue and visual gags.
+As you can see from the screenshot above, the artwork was drawn with crayons, and this whole game is filled with funny dialogue and visual gags.

 Playtime is about 2-3 hours.